skeleton jester

 As the lord and his lady made their way across the rich, fertile lands of their estate, they observed the hardworking serfs bringing in the harvest.
 There was also a great deal of activity inside the manor house itself, which was only to be expected since there was to be a great celebration commencing the following day.

-"At least our guests have not arrived yet," Lord Percy said with a feeling of gratitude.
-"I can get some sleep tonight."
+"At least none of our guests have arrived yet," Lord Percy sighed with a feeling of gratitude as he climbed down from his horse.
+"We can both get some much-needed sleep tonight, my dear."

-"Since the banquet is to be held tomorrow evening, I imagine everyone will begin arriving in the morning," his wife surmised.
+"Yes, but we must wake up early tomorrow.
+With the banquet to be held in the evening, I imagine everyone will begin arriving in the morning," his wife surmised.

 Despite his protest, Lord Percy was looking forward to the festivities.
 He was, after all, a proud man from a noble family and enjoyed entertaining on a grand scale and playing the lord and liege to his peasants.

-"Not celebrate!" the lady of the manor cried.
-"You've been made a Knight Companion in the Most Noble Order of the Garter.
+"Not celebrate!" the lady of Gatesbridge Manor exclaimed.
+"Surely, you cannot be serious!
+You have been made a Knight Companion in the Most Noble Order of the Garter.
 King Edward has bestowed a great honor on you, and it is only natural that your friends and vassals would want to celebrate the great occasion."

 "Yes, the king has chosen to honor me-no doubt because he hopes I will help finance his war with France."

 "You and your feelings," the lord chuckled.
-"Sometimes I wonder if, beneath your fine clothes and jewels, you're not a soothsayer."
+"Sometimes I wonder if, beneath your fine clothes and jewels, you are not a soothsayer."

 "Be careful not to give voice to your predictions in front of any of the members of the clergy this week, dear wife.
 One of them might accuse you of being a witch."